-The Internal Revenue Service announced that they have launched an intensive initiative in order to deal with offshore tax evasion, especially focusing on bank accounts in the Caribbean.
+The Internal Revenue Service announced that it had launched an intensive initiative to deal with offshore tax evasion, especially focusing on bank accounts in the Caribbean.
 Given the proximity and the relations between South Florida and the Caribbean, our Fort Lauderdale criminal defense team estimates that many individuals in South Florida might be interested in this new initiative.